openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 * New!
 Media replace - replace media files with other files uploaded by you
 * New!
 Import folders from other plugins - import folders from FileBird, Enhanced Media Library, Wicked Folders, Real Media Library, and WP Media Folder
 * You can also move media library files, pages, posts, or any custom post to folders without using our drag and drop feature.
 Whenever you select any element or select some elements in bulk, you can move it to a folder using our dropdown menu
+* NEW! - Undo action - undo your last action in Folders with the click of a button
 * Select specific folders when you add media to your pages, posts or any other post type
 * Drag and drop folders, change order, and hierarchy
 * Search folder names